justinhj/cloudstate-raidboss-frontend/README.md

 ### Further work

-TODO Use the ngrx module for state management
+Use the ngrx module for state management
-TODO Build the protobuf files from the npm or sbt build rather than manually TODO expose the server url as config not hardwired TODO instructions to build and deploy the image
+Build the protobuf files from the npm or sbt build rather than manually Expose the server url as config not hardwired Instructions to build and deploy the image
-DONE remove temporarily the get active raid bosses from the web app
+Better error handling